Anne Hutchinson: Dissension in government

 the people grew very tumultuous and put out Mr. Coddington and the other three magistrates, and chose Mr. William Hutchinson only, a man of very mild temper and weak parts, and wholly guided by his wife, who had been the beginner of all the former troubles in the country and still continued to breed disturbance.

 Coddington and several others left the colony, establishing the settlement of Newport at the south end of the island.
 The freemen of Pocasset changed the name of their town to Portsmouth.
 They adopted a new government which provided for trial by jury and separation of church and state.
 The men who accompanied Coddington to Newport tended to be the strongest leaders; several became presidents or governors of the entire united colony after 1646, such as Coggeshall, Nicholas Easton, William Brenton, Jeremy Clarke, and Henry Bull.

 On 12 March 1640, the towns of Portsmouth and Newport agreed to re-unite.
 Coddington became governor of the island, and William Hutchinson was chosen as one of his assistants.
 The towns were to remain autonomous with laws made by the citizens.

-During her tenure in Portsmouth, Hutchinson developed a new philosophy concerning religion.
+During her time in Portsmouth, Hutchinson developed a new philosophy concerning religion.
 She persuaded her husband to resign from his position as a magistrate, as Roger Williams put it, "because of the opinion, which she had newly taken up, of the unlawfulness of magistracy."

-Hutchinson's husband William died some time after June 1641 at the age of 55, the same age at which Anne's father had died.
+Hutchinson's husband William died sometime after June 1641 at the age of 55.
 He was buried in Portsmouth.
-No record of his death exists because there was no established church, which would have been the customary repository for such records.
+No record of his death exists as there was no established church, which would have been the customary repository for such records.